Yacouba Diori Hamani Magagi

-Yacouba "Yac" Diori Hamani Magagi (born 8 September 1997) is a Nigerien professional footballer who plays for Spanish club CD Castellón and the Niger national team.
+Yacouba "Yac" Diori Hamani Magagi (born 8 September 1997) is a Nigerien professional footballer who plays for Iraq Stars League club Al-Karkh and the Niger national team.
 Mainly a central defender, he can also play as a right back.

 Club career

 Born in Niamey, Magagi started his career abroad in 2016, with Spanish side Club Internacional de la Amistad in the regional leagues.
 On 12 September of that year he moved to SD Ponferradina, initially assigned to the reserves.

 Magagi made his first-team debut on 14 May 2017, starting in a 0–0 home draw against CD Tudelano in the Segunda División B. He was promoted to the first team for the 2017–18 season, but only appeared rarely in the club's promotion campaign.

 Magagi made his professional debut on 19 October 2019, starting in a 1–1 home draw against CD Numancia.
 The following 20 January, he moved to Getafe CF's reserves on loan for the remainder of the season.

 Upon returning, Magagi featured rarely before joining Primera División RFEF side CD Castellón on 22 July 2021.
 On 25 September, he scored his first goal for the side, netting a last-minute equalizer in a 1–1 draw against UE Cornellà.

+On 25 July 2024, he signed a one-season deal with Marbella.